Bambo-Rambo/RNG-Guides/DexNavRNG.md

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/DexNav/DexNav7.png)

-Exit the bag by pressing `B`, freeze the game again while in the X menu, and keep tapping `Select` until reach **10** frames before your target.
+Decide the frame type (odd/even) you want to hit, and exit the bag at a frame of the same type.

-Hold down `X` and tap `Select` 10 times to reach your target frame while closing the menu slowly and finally tap `A` + any arrow key in the D-pad **gently** to rotate.
+To do this, hold the right-back blue arrow icon, press `Select` 2 times and release, then press `Start` to unfreeze and exit the bag.

-You want to avoid taking a step which could affect the delay or even worse the index hit.
+When in the X menu, freeze the game again and keep tapping `Select` until reach **10** frames before your target.

-This is a bit difficult to do precisely on console because you need to press `A` at once instead of `Select` slowly to make it work, but what helps me a lot, is abuse the Pcalc lag by having the stats menu (Start + Left) open to make the game run slower.
+Hold down `X` and tap `Select` 10 times to reach your target frame while closing the menu slowly.

-In any case it requires practice.
+Finally, using the Circle Pad, press `Select` 4 times to rotate the player character.

 If everything done right, you will activate the patch at the expected tile (-5, 8 in my case) with the correct IVs and everything.